imgulali/Glide/README.md

-# Stork
+# Glide

-Stork is WhatsApp api to send messages to users.
+Glide is WhatsApp api to send messages to users.

 ***Note:** This is an unofficial api.
 Use this responsibly*